-Prior to starting Amenity Health, Dr. Melcher was diagnosed with the esophageal cancer precursor, Barrett’s Esophagus.
+Prior to starting Amenity Health, Dr. Melcher was diagnosed with Barrett’s Esophagus, a potential precursor to esophageal cancer.
 With the desire to resolve his own condition, as well as help the millions of others who also suffer, he hypothesized that, if done properly, positional therapy could be an effective treatment option for the disease.
 Partnering with talented engineers and designers, Carl and the design team began developing what is now known today as MedCline and put positional therapy for GERD back on the map.

 After several years of thorough and rigorous development, the MedCline Reflux Relief System was clinically verified by former AGA president, Donald O Castell, M.D. using an impedance/PH study performed at the Medical University of South Carolina.
 Dr. Castell and his team found MedCline to be far superior at reducing acid exposure than a traditional bed wedge.
 Later that year, Scott Gabbard, M.D. of Cleveland Clinic approached Amenity Health interested in testing the MedCline Reflux Relief System using validated quality of life questionnaires, designed to specifically tabulate nocturnal GERD symptoms.
 The results from these studies were overwhelmingly positive, showing better score improvements than a leading proton-pump inhibitor (PPI) drug for which the questionnaires were originally drafted.
 To date, the MedCline Reflux Relief System has been evaluated in 7 clinical trials with for varying sub-populations of GERD patients suffering with nocturnal symptoms.